cesar-ilharco/acl-2020/_pages/calls/papers.md

 general community (for example, via a preprint server) during the anonymity period.
 By a version of a paper we understand another paper having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.<br/>
+- If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the conference.
+The submitted version must not refer to the non-anonymized version, and you must inform the program chair(s) that a non-anonymized version exists.<br/>